nioinnovation/brunchy/app/blog/20161006-ta-how-to-create-a-blog.md

 This one seems nice but I've never used it.
 There's a lot out there so feel free to find your favorite!

 ##Not Savvy with GitHub?
 Maybe GitHub, Terminal and Text Editors aren't your thing?
-Go ahead and use an online editor and provide the file to someone on the dev team- we can help you go over it and post it!
+Go ahead and use an online editor and provide the file to someone on the dev team—we can help you go over it and post it!